-Connect a LED to the GND and PB12 pins through a 330 Ohm resistor and watch it blink with great joy.
+Connect an LED to the GND and PB12 pins through a 330 Ohm resistor and rejoice with it’s blinkiness.

-Using GDBYou can also interface with the target device using GDB: Upload firmware, run, stop, set break points, etc. I'm going to assume you know how to use GDB and only going to explain how to upload the firmware from it.
+You can also interface with the target device using GDB: Debug, Upload firmware, run, stop, set break points, etc. I’m going to assume you know how to use GDB and only going to explain how to upload the firmware from it.

 Create a GDB server to interface with the connected target:

 Connect to the server

 Flash the firmware (notice we’re using the ELF file here not the BIN one):